Miguel-Adarlo/appdensitycalculation/README.md

 ```

 **3. Find the population sum for each city**\
-Done by aggregation in R.
+Done by aggregation in R. Result was the population per city.

 ```
 {